rama270677/Computer-Vision---Image-Basics-with-OpenCV-and-Python/README.md

 # Computer-Vision---Image-Basics-with-OpenCV-and-Python
-Object Detection using OpenCV and Python.
+Object Detection using OpenCV and Python

 How to open an Image with Matplotlib.
 Differences between Matplotlib and OpenCV.